 The Museum also has an indoor, secure bicycle facility and showers for staff and volunteers, and was the first institution of its kind to develop a shared bikes program for staff; receiving wide press coverage and inquiries from municipalities and institutions across the country interested in duplicating the program.
 The Shared Bikes program went into effect in 2008, with the Museum providing five bicycles for staff to attend meetings off-site, run errands, or just get physical exercise.
 As of 2015, the Museum has modified the Shared Bikes program, now offering 3 bikes to free up additional storage space for bike commuters, a testament to the success of Chicago’s Divvy program.
 Wikipedia includes a reference to The Field Museum as early innovators in this field, see their page on bike sharing systems for more information.

-Many of the Museum’s 500+ staff members commute to work by bicycle on a regular basis, and the Museum won the Active Transportation Alliance's Bicycle Commuter Challenge in the large non-profit category all years but one from 2006 to 2015.
+Many of the Museum’s 500+ staff members commute to work by bicycle on a regular basis, and the Museum won the Active Transportation Alliance's Bicycle Commuter Challenge in the large non-profit category in 2016, with 46 staff logging 1,947 miles during June 10 - 17.
+The Field Museum has won 10 out of 11 years since first registering for the event in 2006.

 As 20% of the Museum’s LEED points came from staff commuting behavior, creating and supporting a biking culture was instrumental in the Museum's 2015 LEED Gold certification in Existing Buildings: Operation and Maintenance.
 A Field Museum Commuter Survey conducted with the Metropolitan Planning Council in 2013 evaluated ways to improve transportation infrastructure on the Museum Campus for staff and volunteers.
 Of the 295 respondents (193 Museum employees and 102 Museum volunteers), 14 percent indicated that they use a bicycle as a regular mode of transportation to get to and from work.
 According to the League for American Bicyclists, a 2013 survey conducted by the U.S. Census Bureau found that while only 1.4 percent of Chicagoans used their bike for commuting, this represented a 389 percent increase from a survey done in the 1990’s.
 This is only a fraction of a percentage of The Field Museum staff and volunteers who used a bicycle to commute to and from the Museum in 2015, so continued progress is certainly achievable.